openstack-archive/tripleo-ipsec/README.md

   controllers in the cluster and which aren't, and should be part of the hostname of the controller.
 Defaults to: 'controller'.
 It's highly recommended that there's a way to explicitly identify the nodes this way.
-* `ipsec_conf_file`: defines the file where the configuration will be written.
-  Defaults to: /etc/ipsec.d/overcloud-tunnels.conf
 * `ipsec_algorithm`: Defines the encryption algorithm to use in the phase2alg configuration option for the tunnels.
 Defaults to: `aes_gcm128-null`.
   The possible values should be checked in libreswan's documentation.